APLMOOC/APLMOOC/docs/course/ch2/part3.md

 The length of the vectors must match, APL will not silently truncate the longer one or fill in the difference.

-The length of the vectors must match, APL will not silently truncate the longer one or fill in the difference.

 ```apl
       1 2 3 ÷ 2 2 0
 DOMAIN ERROR: Divide by zero